ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 ## Simple and Powerful File Sharing

-- Better Sync Client (fixes a lot of issues)
+- Better Sync Client (fixes a lot of issues experienced in the older client)
-- Activity Center in Sync Client - insight into what's going on.
+- Activity Center in Sync Client provides insights into what's going on.
-- Surface all files and sites in One Drive.
-- Sync SharePoint libraries in One Drive
+- Surface all your files and sites in One Drive and Sync SharePoint libraries in One Drive
-- 25TB of storage per site/group
+- Storage has increased to 25TB of storage per site/group
-- Sync SharePoint Libraries using the One Drive Sync Client.
-Sync SharePoint individual folder.
+- Sync SharePoint Libraries using the One Drive Sync Client and Sync SharePoint individual folders.
-- New Guest Access in Office 365 (no need for Mirosoft Account - could use Gmail Account)
+- New Guest Access in Office 365 (no need for a Mirosoft Account)
 - Open SharePoint documents directly from the One Drive site.
-- New File Previews new file types -New PDF, photoshop preview in Files.
+- New File Previews fore new file types like PDF, photoshop previews.
-- In the client, allows you to choose which files you want to take offline.
-Files still visible even if not taken offline.
+- New sync client allows you to choose which files you want to take offline.
+Files are still visible even if not taken offline.

 ## Mobile and Intelligent Intranet

-- Modern Team Sites - simple fast site creation
+- Modern Team Sites with powerful and fluid pages.
-- Office 365 Groups integration, simple fast site creation
+- Office 365 Groups integration.
-- Powerful and fluid pages
-- Powerapps and Flow Preview
+- Powerapps and Flow.
 - Yammer and Power BI integration.
-- Mobile Apps
+- New Mobile Apps
-- New Modern SharePoint Pages render beautifully on mobile devices, include text and images
+- New Modern SharePoint Pages render beautifully on mobile devices, incluing text and images
-- easy to add from a gallery of webparts, support multipeida.
-Rich experience.
+- Easy to add from a gallery of webparts, support multimedia and rich experience.
 - News - Ability to view all news articles from all your teams in one place.

 ## Document Libraries